 If a defendant is accused of committing aggravated battery, then it means that they are charged with causing serious bodily injury to another person.
 This serious bodily injury can range from a broken arm to a concussion and everything in between.
 As long as the injury represents a serious impairment to the alleged victim’s physical condition, it may be classified as serious bodily injury.

 Aggravated battery may be charged as either a misdemeanor or a felony in California.
 A person charged at the misdemeanor level may be looking at up to one year in a county jail plus an additional three years of probation.
 They may also be required to pay a fine and complete community service.
 Anyone facing felony charges may be sentenced to up to four years in prison.
 Formal probation may also have to be served.
 In some cases, a felony conviction will count against the “three strikes” law.
 California Aggravated assault and battery charges carry serious penalties that can affect you for the rest of your life.
-It is in your interests to secure the legal advice available.
+It is in your best interests to secure the best legal advice available.
 Don’t put off contacting an experienced Los Angeles aggravated battery lawyer.

 Battery on a Peace Officer